Issue No: | 1 |

 What is FGM?

-FGM includes any mutilation of a female’s genitals, including the partial or total removal of the external genitalia for perceived cultural or other non-medical reasons.
+FGM includes any mutilation of a female’s genitals, including the partial or total removal of the external genitalia for perceived cultural or other non-medical reasons (Please see Appendix one for further details).
 The practice is medically unnecessary, extremely painful and has serious health consequences, both at the time when the mutilation is carried out and in later life.
 It was made illegal in the UK in 1985; the most recent laws covering this area is the Female Genital Mutilation Act 2003 and amendments within the Serious Crime Act 2015.

 Who is at risk?